learningequality/kolibri-docs/docs/coach/lessons.rst

     You can filter the search results by *type* of resource (video, document, exercise...), include only those from a specific *channel*, or exclude :ref:`resources for coaches <coach_resource>`.

-7. Click the :guilabel:`FINISH` button to close the **Manage resources** window and return to the main view of the lesson.
+7. Click the :guilabel:`CLOSE` button to close the **Manage resources** window and return to the main view of the lesson.

 8. After you've selected the resources for the lesson, you can: